 I have compiled a help sheet for parents with some more guidance of how you can get the most out of using Pobble.
 Please click here:

-Carol Vorderman, maths genuis, has her own website ‘The Maths Factor’.
+Carol Vorderman, maths genius, has her own website ‘The Maths Factor’.
 This is usually a paid subscription, but she has made the resource free during this period.

 We would encourage you to take full advantage of the Numbots subscription which was sent home during March.
+This subscription has been extended and is therefore a great tool to continue these number facts over the summer.
 This helps the children to practise their mental maths skills such as their number facts, number bonds etc. (Please e-mail if you have misplaced your child’s username and password).

 Additionally, the website IXL has over 233 games for Year One children.
 You can pay to be a member, but you’re allowed to play a game daily for free.